TedHusted/awake/awake.md/awake.md

 “It’s been an hour,” Julie whines, walking into the kitchen, tablet in hand.

-Joanna closes her laptop screen and picks up Julie’s new phone.
+Joanna closes her tablet screen and picks up Julie’s new phone.

 “OK, let’s start the setup wizard.”
 Joanna lays the phone down on the center island.
 Julie sits on a stool next to her mom so they both could see the phone.